Melissa Price (politician): Controversy

 Price caused controversy in her role as Environment Minister by allegedly telling Anote Tong, the former president of Kiribati and climate change advocate, "I know why you're here.
 It is for the cash.
 For the Pacific it's always about the cash.
 I have my chequebook here.
 How much do you want?"

+Climate change

+In a November 2025 Liberal Party debate about climate change action, Price argued that “MPs would lose their seats and the party would be seen as a laughing stock if they moved against the globally recognised emissions reductions framework” - nonetheless Price was in the minority and the Liberal Party dumped its previous policy in support of reaching net zero emissions by 2050.

 Personal life

 Price's husband Colyn died in 2002 of melanoma.
 The couple had one daughter, Rhiannon, who died in 2013 at the age of 18.
 As of 2015 Price was in a relationship with Brad Bell, a quantity surveyor, who has two children from a prior marriage.